 Second, there is

-oinophlugia, which is rendered “wine-drinking” (Berry, Greek-English Interlinear, 1 Pet.
-4:3), or “excess of wine” (KJV).
+oinophlugia, “wine-drinking” (Berry, 1 Pet.
+4:3) or “excess of wine” (KJV).
 Trench says that this word “marks a step in advance of

 It is truly remarkable that a brother would make the argument that if the pleasurable consumption of beverage alcohol is wrong, God would not have created it.
-The implication thus is: since liquors are here, the Lord must endorse them.
+The implication is this.
+Since liquors are here, the Lord must endorse them.

-God never intended that grapes, grain, the poppy, the marijuana plant, etc., be used as recreational, mind-altering substances.
+God never intended that grapes, grain, the poppy, the marijuana plant, be used as recreational, mind-altering, behavior-modifying substances.